EarthWorksOrg/mpas-ocean-inputdata/README.md

 **Overview of steps to creating these files:**

 Start with a global base mesh file - this can be an atmospheric initial condition file or one of the mesh files found at https://mpas-dev.github.io/atmosphere/atmosphere_meshes.html

+Create a file with the bathymetry defined on the global base (mpasa) mesh - this will use a 15s bathymetry file that can be found at /glade/campaign/univ/ucsu0085/build-mpas-ocean-data/SRTM15_plus_earth_relief_15s_original.nc.
+Compile the bathymetry_to_mpasa.f90 file with the netCDF library and run.
+This will require the global base mesh file as input, and you will need to specify a name for the global base mesh bathymetry file that will be created.
+The bathymetry output by this program will have negative values where the ocean domain is defined, and zero for land.
+The program has an example block the user may use as a template for user-specified modifications to the ocean domain.